unckless/RobUnckless_Lab_Notebook/_posts/2019-04-10-8-Moorea-Coral-Extractions.md

 | 303 | 187 | 20375 | 49 | 49.8 | 49.4 |

 Still no DNA for 205.
 When looking at the tissue sample, it does not look like a massive _Porites_ at all, more like algae.
 It might be a miss-labeled tube.

+All tubes from these extraction are labeled A for the first extraction and B for the second and stored in the -20.

 **Gel Verification**